oneapi-src/oneDPL/rfcs/proposed/asynchronous_api_general/readme.md

 ## Introduction

-oneDPL algorithms with device execution policies are developed on top of SYCL, and since the early days there was some demand for the algorithms to preserve the ability of SYCL to compute asynchronously to the main program running on the host CPU.
-However the C++ standard semantics for parallel algorithms does not assume asynchronous execution, as the calling thread can only return when the algorithm finishes (for details, see [algorithms.parallel.exec] section of the C++ standard).
+oneDPL algorithms with device execution policies are developed on top of SYCL, and since the early days there was some demand for the algorithms to preserve the SYCL ability of computing asynchronously to the main program running on the host CPU.
+However the C++ standard semantics for parallel algorithms, which oneDPL follows, does not assume asynchronous execution, as the calling thread can only return when the algorithm finishes (for details, see [algorithms.parallel.exec] section of the C++ standard).

 To address this demand, experimental [asynchronous algorithms](https://oneapi-src.github.io/oneDPL/parallel_api/async_api.html) have been added.
 These functions do not block the calling thread but instead return a *future* that